FacelessHacker/Privilege-Excalation-/SAM file.md

   reg save hklm\system C:\system copy
   ```
   Note that C:\samcopy is the name of the path you want to save the copy of sam file & same goes for the system file
+ - Check the location you entered, you will see your files there.
+ -